gradientspace/geometry3Sharp/README.md

 - **Bitmap3**: 3D dense bitmap
 - **BiGrid3**: two-level DSparseGrid3
 - **MeshSignedDistanceGrid**: 3D fast-marching construction of narrow-band level set / voxel-distance-field for mesh
+- **MeshScalarSamplingGrid**: Samples scalar function on 3D grid.
+Can sample full grid or narrow band around specific iso-contour
+- **MeshWindingNumberGrid**: MeshScalarSamplingGrid variant specifically for computing narrow-band Mesh Winding Number field on meshes with holes (finds narrow-band in hole regions via flood-fill)
+- **CachingMeshSDF**: variant of MeshSignedDistanceGrid that does lazy evaluation of distances (eg for use with continuation-method MarchingCubesPro)
 - **IProjectionTarget** implementations for DCurve3, DMesh3, Plane3, Circle3d, Cylinder3d, etc, for use w/ reprojection in Remesher and other algorithms
 - **IIntersectionTarget** implementations for DMesh3, transformed DMesh3, Plane3